 China urges Panama to make right decision on participation in BRI

 BEIJING, Feb.
-7 (Xinhua) -- China hopes Panama can get itself free from interference and make the right decision, Chinese Foreign Ministry spokesperson Lin Jian said on Friday in response to reports that Panama would suspend participation in the Belt and Road Initiative (BRI).
+7 (Xinhua) -- China hopes Panama can become free from external interference and make the right decision, Chinese Foreign Ministry spokesperson Lin Jian said on Friday, responding to reports that Panama would suspend participation in the Belt and Road Initiative (BRI).

+Lin said at a regular news briefing that China firmly opposes the United States' actions to smear and sabotage Belt and Road cooperation through pressure and coercion and deeply regrets that Panama will not renew the Memorandum of Understanding on BRI cooperation with China.

+The BRI is an initiative for economic cooperation.
+The BRI cooperation has delivered tangibly for people in more than 150 countries, including over 20 countries in Latin America, Lin said, adding that the BRI cooperation between China and Panama has been productive in recent years.

 Photos